SeanKilleen/Presentations/2018-10_Fragile/Notes.md

 * Constantly think about the value provided by your prescribed processes.
 * Technical excellence is not optional
 * Keeping stakeholders at the correct distance at the right time.
 Does a client need to be in planning?
 Yes.
 Does a client need to be in retros?
 Ideally but not necessarily.
 Does a client need to understand test coverage or points?
 Not necessarily.
+* Always keep your team's psychological safety & well-being front & center.
+* Understand the hierarchy of needs in your given situation.
+How do you move from one level to the next?